-When you think about where you live, think about where everything is.
+When you think about where you live, think about where everything is located.

 Where is your local shop?

 Where is the nearest park?

 Where can you get something nice to eat?

 Where can I park?

 Is there any public transport?

 It is an easy walk?

-Try to think what you would change where you live, maybe there needs to be more shops or things to do, more housing.
+Try to think what you would change about where you live, maybe there should be more shops or things to do, more housing or better infrastructure.